 This 13th century castle was the property of the Lords of Anduze, who owned the barony of Florac in what was then the Gévaudan.
 In 1618, when the Gabriac family owned it, the castle was demolished.
 In the 18th century, it was inherited by the Montcalm family from Rouergue province, which owned several properties in the Gévaudan.
 The family restored the building, but it has suffered from effects of time and is currently in ruins – though in a better state of preservation than other castles in the Gévaudan.

 Mountain-bike route #8.
 From the Col du Rey, go downhill to and through Barre-des-Cévennes to get onto the GR72 via the four crossroads.
 Cycle to the Espace Stevenson.
 From there, take the disused railway track alongside the river Mimente towards Florac as far as Saint-Julien-d'Arpaon (Stevenson Trail, GR70).
 Go uphill in the Briançon valley to Bouars and then Ferrières.
 Once on the Can, take the road leading to the Col du Rey for 2 km.

 - Arrival : Col du Rey

-- Towns crossed : Cans et Cévennes, Barre-des-Cévennes, Cassagnas
+- Towns crossed : Cans et Cévennes, Barre-des-Cévennes, and Cassagnas

 No cycling off-track.
 Tracks and paths are stony and at times steep.
 You are strongly advised to wear a helmet.
 Do not forget your repair kit and a small set of tools.
 Shut all gates and barriers behind yourself.
 Carry water.